Sofar Solar Inverters: An Independent Review by Solar Choice

 Sofar Solar commercial solar inverter

-The commercial inverters up to 40kW in AC capacity are limited to 2 MPPTs.
+The commercial inverters up to 20kW in AC capacity are limited to 2 MPPTs.
 For simple commercial roof spaces with a 2 sided fall this will suffice, however for more complicated roofs there may be a requirement to install an extra inverter or power optimisers to avoid system losses.
-The 50kW to 70kW range of inverters has a third MPPT.

 Sofar Hybrid Solar and Battery Inverter